mjc-gh/jquery.map.js/README.markdown

 	`$('#map-canvas').gmap('set', {});`

-	This helps prevent the markers from flickering when a new set is added.
+	This method designed to prevent markers from flickering when adding new markers to an already existing set.
 It's possible to access the current markers object via the following:

 	`$('#map-canvas').data('gmap').markers`